RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 I do too.
 And I think the problem you're trying to solve, like, for me in mental health, I don't think you can solve it, but I don't, I don't think you're gonna make an enormously big mental health company by being revenue first, because I think a lot of what you're focusing on is helping people that are suffering.
 Human suffering.
 It's a, I don't think the route is, you know, like, like, there's a lot of online therapy companies, which are great, and we do online therapy too.
 But like, we're not gonna, there, there's not enough clinicians in the world to, to solve all the challenges.

 Uh, there's, there's just, there's too much demand.
-And there's not enough people that that want to become psyChologists, or social workers, or therapists, or counselors, to do that.
+And there's not enough people that that want to become psychologists, or social workers, or therapists, or counselors, to do that.
 So you have to work with a, you know, a very big volunteer, you have to train regular folks to help one another out in order to do that.

 So I, I think there's ways to justify that and say, if you want to make a really significant impact in the world, and have a big organization, or a big company, you have to do those things in different ways.
 So, like, Chesky… The first Airbnb I stayed at was at yC.
 Awesome lady her name was Carol, um, she had a little house in Mountain View.
 She was a single mom.